jakobii/mutex/README.md

 method while it is blocking to acquire the lock.
 This is usually fine when the mutex is guarding a resource that does not take much time to access, like a struct field.
-But when synchronizing longer-running processes, the need to cancel work that is not needed anymore is frequently an issue.
+But when synchronizing longer-running processes, the need to cancel work is frequently an issue.

-If all you need is to cancel waiting on a lock with a context, this module's `mutex.Mutex` has a convenient method for this.
+If all you need is to cancel acquiring a lock with a context, this module's `mutex.Mutex` has a convenient method for this.

 ```go